davidmytton/alexa-top-sites-exporter/README.md

 `Request: https://ats.api.alexa.com/api?Action=TopSites&ResponseGroup=Country&Start=1&Count=5&Output=json`

-means the API was queries for 5 results starting at result 1.
-If youy wanted to query another set of results starting from the next result, you would add the argument `--start 6`.
+means the API was queried for 5 results starting at result 1.
+If you wanted to query another set of results starting from the next result, you would add the argument `--start 6`.